SystemSpace/Compendium/compendium.rst

   5. Attach an EID to the soul.
   6. Create a numerical representation of the EID.

+  I get the active point in space and time that the photo was taken from the data points, and then check who made the latest addition before then.

 What significance does our EID have, and what use will it be in various other Systems?
   It's temporary.